-- 2. Press "POWERFUL button" again. - "\" disappears from the LCD.
+- 2. Press "POWERFUL button" again. - " " disappears from the LCD.

-■ Notes on POWERFUL operation
+Notes on POWERFUL operation

 - POWERFUL Operation cannot be used together with QUIET, or COMFORT Operation.
 Priority is given to the function of whichever button is pressed last.
-(This does not include QUIET operation.) - POWERFUL Operation can only be set when the unit is running.
-Pressing the operation stop button causes the settings to be canceled, and the " " disappears from the LCD. - In COOL and HEAT mode

-To maximize the cooling (heating) effect, the capacity of outdoor unit must be increased and the air flow rate be fixed to the maximum setting.

-The temperature and air flow settings are not variable.

-• In DRY mode
+(This does not include QUIET operation.) - In COOL and HEAT mode To maximize the cooling (heating) effect, the capacity of outdoor unit must be increased and the air flow rate be fixed to the maximum setting.
+The temperature and air flow settings are not variable - The temperature and air flow settings are not variable. - In DRY mode